SkateFlow/SKATEFLOW-WEB-19-07-Amazon-Q/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `npm run build:prod`

+Builds the app for production with additional optimizations:
+- Desativa a geração de sourcemaps para maior segurança
+- Otimiza o tamanho do bundle

+Use este comando para builds de produção.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.